Quick Commerce Setup

 04. Frequently Asked Questions

 Quick commerce is a hyper-local, inventory-led model.
-Products are stored in dark stores across specific pin codes, and orders are fulfilled within minutes.
-Unlike marketplaces where search and comparison dominate, quick commerce is driven by:
+Products are stored in dark stores distributed across specific pin codes, and orders are fulfilled within minutes.
+The buying experience is completely different from a traditional marketplace.
+There is no extended browsing, no detailed comparison, and very little time for a brand to communicate its value before the customer has already moved on.

 Let’s Build Something Iconic